-Women who are unhappy with the size, contour and fullness of their breasts often consider breast augmentation, or enhancement, for a fuller, more feminine, and more youthful appearance.
-Others find that pregnancy, nursing or weight loss leaves breasts less full (and somewhat deflated).
+Women who are unhappy with the size, contour, and fullness of their breasts often consider breast augmentation, or enhancement.
+This procedure provides the patient with a fuller, more feminine, and more youthful appearance.
+Others find that pregnancy, nursing, or weight loss leaves breasts less full (and somewhat deflated).
 Augmentation is an excellent option in this group of women as well.

 When Dr. Kennedy does a breast augmentation, she uses FDA approved implants to enhance the size, shape, and position of the breasts.
 She also uses implants to improve the symmetry of the breasts if one is noticeably smaller.
 Saline (IV solution) or silicone gel implants are placed behind the breast tissue to improve the shape and volume of the breasts.
 A variety of implant styles and incisions can be used.
 Breast augmentation does not "lift" the breasts.
 If droop or unevenness is significant, a breast lift may be required as well to provide a result as close to your vision as possible.